AlexBocken/kanji/README.md

 This deck is still heavily in developement, I will be adding new cards and hints from time to time, see the commits for more details.

 Currently I'm using this [Kanji recognition site](https://kanji.sljfaq.org/draw-canvas.html).
 Seems a lot faster than having to rely on Google Translate (plus I don't have to use Google, which is a benefit in itself.)

+I've been adding the seperately listed primitives as well, although that has some issues connected with it: Some/most of the primitives listed seperately do not have a unicode character associated with them.
+Thus I've been using two strategies:

+1. Choosing a simple kanji which uses this primitive and stating with part of this kanji is meant
+2. Misusing another unicode chrakter which looks pretty much the same.
+For example for "Besen" as used in "雪" uses the charakter "ヨ" ("yo" from Katakana).

+Both of these strategies are not optimal and I'm currently looking into other options.
+Inserting pictures does not seem optimal to me as well since those are heavily font-dependent.
+Reccommendations on how to solve this issue are always welcome.